Updated: Jul 27

 If your kid learns one thing a day, you are ok.
 Don't be hard on yourself.

-I try to teach one new lesson and review something one of something he already learned, usually math related.
+I try to teach one new lesson and review one of something old, usually math related.
+Repetition seems to be the key in making anything stick.
+Somedays this will be nearly impossible and some days you do more than one.

 RESOURCES FOR HOMESCHOOLING